Table of Contents

 The B Positive Blood Type Explained

-To understand the B positive blood type, we need to know about the ABO blood group system and the Rh factor.
+To understand B-positive blood type, we need to understand the ABO blood group system and the Rh factor.
 This blood type is identified by the B antigen on red blood cells and the presence of the Rh factor.

 Understanding the ABO Blood Group System